- Elixir

 Repo.all(Admin) # Wrong lexical scope, an error will be raised!

-One of the features of Module mechanism in Elixir is avoiding naming issues.
+One of the features of the Elixir Module mechanism is avoiding naming issues.
 As presented in the above examples, modules might grow to pretty long names and that's why aliases are used in Elixir very frequently.
 You should get used to them.

-Aliases are great for shortening module names but what if we use functions from given module extensively and want to skip using module name part?
+Elixir aliases are great for shortening module names, but what if we use functions from a given module extensively and want to skip using the module name part?

-You can import all functions and macros from a given module with import/2
+You can import all functions and macros from a given module with Elixir import/2 macro:

 import Curiosum.Authentication.Admin

-This directive imports all public functions and macros from given module except the ones starting with underscore, for example, __build__
+This directive imports all public functions and macros from the given module except the ones starting with an underscore, for example, __build__.

 Although it's very handy, you probably don't need to import everything.
 In most cases, you only need a couple of functions.